Long range trap models on Z and quasistable processes: Introduction

 \section{Introduction}

 Trap models have been introduced in the physics literature as simple models of disordered systems where long time memory effects like aging and localization can be established and understood on a rigorous basis.
-See for instance~\cite{bouchaud-dean1995, compte-bouchaud1998}.
+See for instance~\cite{bouchaud1992},~\cite{bouchaud-dean1995} and~\cite{compte-bouchaud1998}.
 Many mathematical papers followed, a few of which we mention below.
-The derivation of scaling limits of the models is a commom theme.
+The derivation of scaling limits of the models is a common theme.

-Broadly speaking a trap model is a continuous-time random walk on some regular graph with random transition rates given in terms of usually heavy tailed random variables, the trapping environment, which give rise to trapping mechanisms leading to the above mentioned effects.
-The most studied cases in the mathematics literature involve an embedded random walk which is independent of the trapping environment, and inverse jump rates given by iid heavy tailed random variables, viewed in this case as trap depths.
-In these cases the trap model is thus a time change of a discrete time random walk.
+Broadly speaking a trap model is a continuous-time Markov jump process on some regular graph with random transition rates given in terms of heavy tailed random variables, the trap environment, which give rise to trapping mechanisms leading to the above mentioned effects.
+The most studied cases in the mathematics literature involve a jump chain which is independent of the trap environment and spatially homogeneous, and inverse jump rates given by iid heavy tailed random variables, viewed in this case as trap depths.
+In these cases the trap model is thus a time change of the jump chain (which is a discrete time random walk).
 In this paper we will be concerned with such a trap model on $\mathbb Z$, so let us discuss the case of $\mathbb Z^d$, $d\geq1$, for a while.
 (References for the cases of other graphs, like the complete graph or the hypercube, may be found in the references mentioned below.)